szaumoor/ZSTweaks/README.md

 ---
 <details>

-<summary><b>General Weapon Tweaks</b></summary>
+<summary><b>General Item & Spell Tweaks</b></summary>

-This section includes non-specific improvements to groups of weapons.
-It does not update descriptions.
+This section includes non-specific improvements to groups of items and spells.
+Components that affect many items based on pattern matchings do no affect their item descriptions.

 **Component 120:** Make conjured magical weapons add extra attacks (Flame Blade, Ghost Blade, Black Blade of Disaster...)

 The problem with these spells is that they promise power, but your little sickly wizard is not a very good fighter at all.
-I think this promise should be more serious, and therefore, by default, all these weapons grant 2 APR by default.
+I think this promise should be more serious, and therefore, by default, all these weapons grant +1 APR by default.

 **Component 1120:** Make some weapon categories incur in backstab penalties for balance